 18. Iguazu Falls – Brazil and Argentina

-One of the most unique must-sees in South America, Iguazu Falls has to be seen to be appreciated.
+One of the most unique must sees in South America, Iguazu Falls has to be seen to be appreciated.
 Words don't do it justice.
-They really live up to their name, which translates as 'big water': they are the world's largest waterfall system, with 275 waterfalls of various sizes – Devil's Throat being the largest.
+They really live up to their name, which translates as 'big water': they are the world's largest waterfall system, with 275 waterfalls of varying sizes - Devil's Throat being the largest.

 For much of its ocean journey, the Iguazu River flows through Brazil, but, seemingly in a spirit of international cooperation, most of the falls are in Argentina.

 If you visit Rio de Janeiro, you just have to take a samba class; even The Girl from Ipanema does the samba, Rio's most popular dance.
 Besides the samba, this cosmopolitan city is known for its carnival, bossa nova and Copacabana beach.

 Perhaps the most famous landmark is the statue of Christ the Redeemer that sits atop Corcovado Mountain.
 Rio hosted the 2016 Summer Olympics, although the locals have an overwhelming preference for football: the Maracana Stadium is one of the largest football stadiums in the world.
 Both the Christ statue and the stadium are must-sees in South America.